-Vacuum.
+- Vacuum.
 Run a vacuum all over the top of your mattress to clean up any extra dirt or crumbs.
 Pillow tops tend to have tufted tops, which particles can easily settle into.

-Clean with solution.
-Like like we’ve said before, avoid any crazy chemicals on your mattress.
+- Clean with solution.
+Like we’ve said before, avoid any crazy chemicals on your mattress.
 Try a mixed solution of clear liquid laundry detergent and water, and dab it all over your bed.
 Try not to get it too wet.

-Deodorize.
+- Deodorize.
 Sprinkle baking soda all over the top of your bed to soak up any stale or lingering smells.
 Feel free to let it dry naturally while soaking up the baking soda.
 You can do this with a ceiling fan or opening up a window.

-Vacuum again.
+- Vacuum again.
 Once your mattress is dry (this could take a few hours), vacuum it up again.
 Time to put on some fresh, clean sheets, and enjoy your sleep that night.